MrBigK/linked-blog-starter-md/Sessions/Session 5 1.md

 # Important Rules

 # Planned Encounters
-- The party fights the
+- The party fights the Mummy Lord in his lair
+- The Mummy Lord consistently begs to be killed by the party and constantly calls Colby his son
 # Recap

 # Summary
-- Jason recieved the Bracers of Asmodeous